-- Decisional capacity is impaired at enrollment, but the subject is expected to improve: In delirium, subjects may be decisionally impaired at enrollment.
-Once treated appropriately, typically these subjects improve and regain baseline decision making capacity.
-Such a study could request authorization for a LAR for initial enrollment, and once a subject improves enough to exhibit adequate decisional capacity, the subject would be asked to complete the consent process and agree to continued participation.
-If at any time the subject indicates that he/she does not want to continue study participation, the subject would be withdrawn from the study, unless participation in the study holds out the only prospect for direct therapeutic benefit to the subject, all other potentially beneficial therapy has been exhausted, and the IRB has approved use of an LAR and waiver of assent in this situation. - 2.
-Decisional capacity may worsen over time: Long-term longitudinal studies in older populations are associated with the risk that some subjects may acquire cognitive deficits as the study progresses.
-For subjects who do develop decisional impairment after agreeing to participate, the LAR would become responsible for making medical decisions.
-In such cases, the protocol summary should state that the LAR will be informed about the study, although formal written consent from the LAR would not be required because consent was initially obtained from the subject.
-The LAR would have the authority to withdraw the subject from the study if he/she concludes that withdrawal is in the subject's best interest.
-If a study amendment requires reconsent, written consent from the LAR would be required at that time.
-The consent form should contain a statement that informs subjects of this, and encourages them to discuss the study with their LAR.
+- Decisional capacity is impaired at enrollment, but the participant is expected to improve: In delirium, participants may be decisionally impaired at enrollment.
+Once treated appropriately, typically these participants improve and regain baseline decision making capacity.
+Such a study could request authorization for a LAR for initial enrollment, and once a participant improves enough to exhibit adequate decisional capacity, the participant would be asked to complete the consent process and agree to continued participation.
+If at any time the subject indicates that they do not want to continue study participation, the participant would be withdrawn from the study, unless participation in the study holds out the only prospect for direct therapeutic benefit to the participant, all other potentially beneficial therapy has been exhausted, and the IRB has approved use of an LAR and waiver of assent in this situation. - 2.
+Decisional capacity may worsen over time: Long-term longitudinal studies in older populations are associated with the risk that some participants may acquire cognitive deficits as the study progresses.
+For participants who do develop decisional impairment after agreeing to participate, the LAR would become responsible for making medical decisions.
+In such cases, the protocol summary should state that the LAR will be informed about the study, although formal written consent from the LAR would not be required because consent was initially obtained from the participant.
+The LAR would have the authority to withdraw the participant from the study if they conclude that withdrawal is in the participant's best interest.
+If a study amendment requires re-consent, written consent from the LAR would be required at that time.
+The consent form should contain a statement that informs participants of this, and encourages them to discuss the study with their LAR.